wprender/cloudbreak-docs/docs/aws.md

 ![](/images/aws-cloudformation_v2.png)
 <sub>*Full size [here](/images/aws-cloudformation_v2.png).*</sub>

 - If stack then cluster creation have successfully done, you can check the Ambari Web UI.
-However for this you should know the Ambari IP (for example: `ambariServerIp 52.8.110.95`) then add the `:8080` port to this.
+However you need to know the Ambari IP (for example: `http://52.8.110.95:8080`):
-    - You can get the IP from the result of the following command:
+    - You can get the IP from the CLI as a result (`ambariServerIp 52.8.110.95`) of the following command:
 ```
          cluster show
 ```